neblung/puzzle/README.md

     +----+        +----+        +----+            +----+
 ```

 This project solves the puzzle with the help of breadth-first search implemented in kotlin.
-You can see the necessary
+You can show the necessary
-moves by running
+moves by running the program.

     gradlew run

+Or if you have docker installed:

+    docker build -t puzzle .
+    docker run puzzle